asamuzaK/generationalCache/README.md

 ### **Properties**

 * **cache.size** *(number, read-only)*: Returns the total number of underlying `entries` currently stored across both generations.
   **Note:** To maximize write throughput, this library allows temporary key duplication between the `current` and `old` generations (e.g., when an item exists in both generations simultaneously).
-Consequently, this value represents the combined internal map sizes and **may temporarily be higher than the actual number of unique keys**.
+The reported size may exceed the number of unique `keys`, but remains bounded by the cache's internal capacity.
 * **cache.max** *(number)*: Gets or sets the maximum item capacity.
   **Note:** Updating this property dynamically **will clear all existing cached items** (it implicitly invokes cache.clear() to safely recalculate boundaries).